 In some hospitals, vascular surgery procedures are performed by general surgeons.
-We also sell non-vascular medical devices used in general surgery procedures, primarily laparoscopic cholecystectomy.
+We also sell general surgery devices, primarily laparoscopic cholecystectomy.
 Our leading general surgery product is the Reddick Cholangiogram Catheter, which is used to inject dye into the cystic duct during laparoscopic cholecystectomy.
 In this procedure, the gall bladder is dissected and removed through small punctures in the abdomen.
 We also offer two laparoscopic accessories used in laparoscopic gall bladder removal.